Make $20 of credits by using an AI foundation model using AWS Bedrock

 https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html

-DEFINITION: The list of the many AI-related services and brands from AWS:
+Below is a list of the many AI-related services and brands from AWS:

-Rule-Based Systems: Early AI relied on explicit programming and fixed rules
+Rule-Based Systems: Early AI relied on explicit programming and fixed rules.

 Machine Learning: Introduced data-driven pattern recognition